 Rule #308: You can never go wrong with vodka and pasta.
 Especially if they’re put together.

 I can’t quit this pasta.
 I dream about it.
 I finally couldn’t take it anymore and made it this past Saturday to calm my cravings.
 It’s got pancetta (or bacon), vodka, tomatoes, and pasta.
 I mean, seriously.
 What could possibly go wrong?
 It’s perfect.
 Pasta Perfect.

 To make it a little lighter, we used Banza chickpea pasta.
-It’s got fewer calories and carbs, plus more fiber.
+It has fewer calories and carbs, plus more fiber.
 It’s just as delicious as regular pasta!
 Try it out!

 If you are looking for your next favorite cookbook, you have to get this one: The Godfather: The Corleone Family Cookbook.
 I adapted this recipe from their Pasta alla Vodka.
 All of the recipes in the book are wonderful!
 They even have cute blurbs before each recipe that relate to the Godfather Trilogy.
 We are actually having the Wedding Soup from this cookbook for dinner tonight (minus the pasta – going low carb).